Acktarius/conceal-assistant/README.md

 ## Allows the user after authentification to check the status of node and mining services, and to activate or deactivate those services.
-Conceal-Assistant is designed for CCX-Box, therefore it's only supported to run on Linux, Nevertheless, since it's a web server type of software, it can be consulted from any other device on the same local network using other environment(windows, mac ...)
+Conceal-Assistant is designed for CCX-Box, therefore it's only supported to run on Linux, nevertheless, since it's a web server type of software, it can be consulted from any other device on the same local network using other environment(windows, mac ...)
 ## Node service shall be named: ccx-guardian.service
 ## Mining service shall be named: ccx-mining.service